-There are several reasons why Chinese women don’t get breast cancer and most of these are related to diet.
+There are several reasons why Chinese women don’t get breast cancer.
+Most of these are related to diet.
 Breast cancer is rife worldwide.
-According to the South African Cancer Association (CANSA), in South Africa, white women have the highest risk with one in 12 diagnosed positive, while the lifetime risk for coloured and Asian women is one in 18.
+According to the South African Cancer Association (CANSA), white women have the highest risk with one in 12 diagnosed positive.
+The lifetime risk for mixed race and Asian women is one in 18.
 The risk for black women is one in 49.
 2. Breast cancer is now a national priority with more cases emerging.
 Breast cancer is the main cancer affecting South African women.
 There is a lifetime risk of 1 in 26 in women in South Africa.
 In 2010 in China, 55 000 women died from breast cancer.

 Why Western Women Get Breast Cancer

 What is my point?
 Western women get breast cancer.
-Doctors say that breast cancer is caused by a genetic abnormality, mostly that occur from life itself and age.
-The best way to avoid breast cancer is to eat a healthy diet, get plenty of exercise, have a positive outlook on life and limiting toxins in the diet.
-Some women inherit the breast cancer but can still take steps to avoid it at all costs and this is based on being as healthy as possible.
+Doctors say that breast cancer is caused by a genetic abnormality.
+This results from the quality life itself and age.
+The best way to avoid breast cancer is to eat a healthy diet, get plenty of exercise, have a positive outlook on life and limit toxins in the diet.
+Some women inherit breast cancer but can still take steps to avoid it at all costs.
+Be as healthy as possible.
 There are several success stories about people who fought breast cancer and won.
-Professor Jane Plant is one such woman and she learnt all her lessons from Chinese women.
+Professor Jane Plant is one such woman who learnt all her lessons from Chinese women.